davmacario/MDI-LLM/README.md

 The contents of this repository were developed to run over a network of 3 Nvidia Jetson TX2's (8 GB of shared memory) running JetPack 4.6.4, connected via gigabit ethernet.
 These systems only support up to Python 3.8 and Torch (with CUDA support) <= 1.12 (due to their latest CUDA version being v10.2), but this specific version needs to be compiled from source to work.\
 See [docs/setup-tx2.md](docs/setup-tx2.md) for how to prepare the testing environment (software side).

+The multi-GPU case has been tested on a workstation using 2x Nvidia GTX 1080 Ti (11 GB VRAM).

 ## Models overview